My Dog Ate an Ant Trap! Here’s What to Do (Vet Answer)

 1. Check That Your Dog Is Alert

-Immediately after ingesting a full ant trap or the substance found inside, check that your dog is bright-eyed and responsive.
-Tail wags and cheerful demeanor are both signs that your dog doesn’t need any immediate medical attention.
+Immediately after ingesting a full ant trap or the substance inside, ensure your dog is bright-eyed and responsive.
+Tail wags and a cheerful demeanor are signs that your dog doesn’t need immediate medical attention.
 Most importantly, take note of any sudden changes in behavior.
 If you notice a sudden onset of severe abdominal pain, vomiting, or weakness, give your veterinarian a call for an emergency appointment.

 2. Pay Special Attention to Your Dog’s Mouth